monimaj89/Project4-Cake-Heaven/README.md

 ![Checkout](media/docs/Checkout.png)

-  * Contact form link - Directs to contac form page, where user can send all inquiries
+  * Contact form link - Directs to contact form page, where user can send all inquiries

   * Card detail box - a simple payment form using Stripe for secure and easy purchase